Aaron-json/WsSession/README.md

 ## Usage

+1. Fork the source code to get your own copy and compile it.

+2. Start the server by running the executable.

-After installing the package, initialize a ws handshake to  start a session and share the returned code with other parties.
-Using this code clients in the same session can send each other messages
+3. Send a ws handshake to start a session on the server.

+4. After a sucessful handshake, the first message send on the connection is the code of your session.

+5. Use this code to connect other clients to the same session and share messages.

 ## Contributing

-If you would like to contribute or outline issues and potential improvements, feel free to raise an issue and a pull request.
+If you would like to contribute or outline issues and potential improvements, feel free to raise an issue or create a pull request.